 Follow the instructions you’ve received to the tee.
 Do not miss a dose.
 Even the time of day should be consistent for best results.
 Your dog is depending on you!

 Long term use can cause serious problems for the immune system.
 Metabolic and hormonal disturbances are possible.
-Trust that your vet knows when to take your dog off Prednisone.
+Trust that your veterinarian knows when to take your dog off Prednisone.

 Conclusion on Prednisone

 When appropriate, Prednisone works wonders for dogs.
 That said, do not give this corticosteroid without a professional’s help.
-Serious side effects can easily occur.
-This is a powerful prescription medication.
+Serious side effects can easily occur with this powerful prescription medication.
 Pet dogs are prone to all sorts of dangers, including accidental death.
-Get detailed information from a veterinarian.
+Get detailed information from a vet.